Social Work Licensure in South Carolina

 Accredited Social Work Programs in South Carolina

 Traditional and online social work programs in South Carolina can provide a direct path to licensure in the subdiscipline of your choice.
 Accredited BSW and MSW programs prepare students through a rigorous curriculum of core social work concepts, relevant issues in contemporary social work in the state, and field experience in the local workforce.
-Below you'll find a comprehensive directory of accredited social work programs in South Carolina.

 What Can You Do With a Social Work Degree?

 As in many professions, a social worker's job prospects and potential salary are closely aligned with their qualifications and experience.
 In South Carolina, social workers with a master's degree or higher and extensive supervised work experience have the greatest potential choice of jobs and increased earnings over the span of their career.
 Social work programs in South Carolina at the master's level also prepare students to seek licensure and employment in a specialty area, such as child, family, and school social work, which represents a critical portion of social workers in the state.
 While South Carolina offers entry-level licensure to BSW holders, the state rewards graduates who hold an advanced degree with commensurate career possibilities and the potential for a higher income than those with only a bachelor's degree.

 - Licensed Clinical Social Worker (LCSW): LCSWs provide counseling, psychotherapy, and social services, including locating government housing and assisting with job placement services.
 These professionals often work in clinics, hospitals, rehabilitation centers, and mental health facilities.
 Candidates must hold a CSWE-accredited MSW and a current state license.